 - Turn down heat to low, cover and let simmer for 20 minutes or so.
 Remove lid, remove mulling spice bag, and add brandy and elderberry syrup (if using).

 - Stir well.
 Garnish with a slice of orange and a cinnamon stick.

 - ¼ cup Orange Spice Tea

 - ¼ cup brown sugar or honey (the honey will add a definite “honey” taste)

 - 1 cup apple cider or juice

 - 1-1/4 cup bag of mulling spices (above)

 - 6 ounces bourbon, whiskey or spiced rum

-- Optional cinnamon sticks and orange slices for garnish
+- Optional organic cinnamon sticks and orange slices for garnish

 - 6 cups fresh apple cider